CanobbioE/twitchapi/README.md

 ### Example
 Make sure to have a [registered](https://dev.twitch.tv/docs/authentication#registration) client, hence a client id.

-This code gets the top five English streams and print them:
+This code gets the top five English streams and prints the resutlt:
 ```go
 // Import the package
 import (